Itzmeyogesh/Content-Management-Tool/README.md

-# Content-Management-Tool
+# Task1-Content-management-tool
- this repository contains the source code for a dynamic website used as a Content Management Tool.
-Built by using HTML, CSS, Javascript,
+This Project is made for creating Blog Content Management Website using html, css, js where creating a blog adding photo, video and description.
+Published by Yogesh Maske